bmarroc/deep-learning/README.md

 This repository contains Jupyter notebooks implementing Deep Learning algorithms to solve different problems.

-These notebooks use Keras on top of Tensorflow 2.1.
+These notebooks use Keras (on top of Tensorflow 2.1).

 ### Table of contents